surnan/surnan/README.md

 # Hi there!
 I'm Suresh Nandlall 👋

 With years of experience in IT Support, I have built a robust foundation in troubleshooting, system management, and user support.
 Now, I'm channeling my passion for technology into mastering the skills needed to become a professional developer.
-My goal is to leverage my extensive IT background alongside my development skills to create innovative solutions while always improving as a developer.
+My goal is to leverage my extensive IT background alongside my development skills to create innovative solutions while always striving to improve myself as a developer.
 <br>

 ## Languages and Development Tools